Erudika/scoold/README.md

 image upload, open up the Markdown editor and drag'n'drop the image you want to upload.
 A link will automatically appear when the upload is finished.

+Profile pictures (avatars) can also be changed by dragging a new image on top of the existing profile picture on a user's `/profile` page.
+For best results, use a square image here.

 ## Slack integration

 Scoold **PRO** integrates with Slack on a number of levels.
 First, Scoold users can sign in with Slack.
 They can also